tgibson11/pysystemtrade/docs/production.md

         - PYSYS_CODE=/home/user_name/pysystemtrade
         - SCRIPT_PATH=/home/user_name/pysystemtrade/sysproduction/linux/scripts
         - ECHO_PATH=/home/user_name/echos
+        - Note: export variables that are used in Python (e.g., private config dir)
     - Add the SCRIPT_PATH directory to your PATH
     - Linux: update terminal preferences to run as a login shell
     - Create the following directories (again use other directories if you like, but you must modify the .profile above)